kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

-that is known to have come through an intermediary, the server SHOULD prioritize the response as if it was assigned the priority of  `u=1, i=?1` (i.e. round-robin) regardless of the value of the Priority header field being transmitted, unless the server has the knowledge that no intermediaries are coalescing requests from multiple clients.
+that is known to have come through an intermediary, the server SHOULD prioritize the response as if it was assigned the priority of  `u=1, i=?1` (i.e. round-robin) regardless of the value of the Priority header field being transmitted, unless the server knows the intermediary is not coalescing requests from multiple clients.

 A server can determine if a request came from an intermediary through